Azure/azure-init/doc/getting_started.md

 ### Basic Usage

-Azure-init is typically pre-installed and configured in Linux VM images that are Azure-optimized.
+Azure-init typically needs to be pre-installed and configured in Linux VM images that are Azure-optimized, since the agent is not currently run on Azure Linux VMs by default.
+At the moment, adding azure-init to a Linux image requires following the process found in the [SIG image testing guide](E2E_TESTING.md#about-sig-image-testing).
 If you're using such an image, azure-init will automatically run during the boot process and handle VM initialization.

 ### Verifying Azure-init Operation

 To check that azure-init is working properly on your VM:

-1. Connect to your VM via SSH
+1. Connect to your SIG VM via SSH
 2. Check the azure-init service status:

 ```bash